 Is ideating, tracing, or prototyping on your iPad or iPhone the beginning of your Design workflow?

 Check out Adobe Illustrator Draw - an app for your iPad or iPhone.
 Draw incorporates your favorite vector drawing tools and features into a streamlined, modern interface.
 You can draw lines, shapes, and freeform illustrations and with ten drawing layers and a photo layer.
-And when you’re back at your desk, Creative Cloud connectivity makes it easy to apply finishing touches in Illustrator CC or Photoshop CC.
+And when you’re back at your desk, Creative Cloud connectivity makes it easy to apply finishing touches in Illustrator or Photoshop.

 Vector graphics (sometimes called vector shapes or vector objects) are made up of lines and curves defined by mathematical objects called vectors, which describe an image according to its geometric characteristics.